mom0367/Godot-3D-Game-Template/README.txt

 (This project is still a heavy work-in-progress, expect missing features and breaking changes)

-Multipurpose character controller for 3D games, hopefully with more features than you actually need.
+Multipurpose character controller and game template for 3D games that involve moving a character body around, hopefully with more features than you actually need.

 Controller Features:
 	* Third and first person, with two ways of moving in third person